dxrcy/dogfood-unreact-old/src/info.md

 -   MAYBE

 You should limit your dog’s intake of cashews.
 Plain, unsalted and roasted cashews are safe for most dogs to eat in moderation.
-However, cashews are high in fat and calories and may lead to weight gain and pancreatitis when consumed in excess (4, 11Trusted Source).
+However, cashews are high in fat and calories and may lead to weight gain and pancreatitis when consumed in excess.
 For these reasons, you should limit your dog’s intake to one or two cashews a day or less.
+Raw nuts contain compounds that make them harder to digest than roasted/cooked nuts which can increase the likelihood of stomach upset.

 1. https://www.healthline.com/nutrition/human-foods-for-dogs
 2. https://www.akc.org/expert-advice/nutrition/can-dogs-eat-cashews/